-This series is meant to tips on what exercises to do for major parts of the body.
+This series is meant to give you tips on what exercises you can do for major parts of the body.

 You should get professional advice if you are uncertain about a problem with any part of the body or a serious underlying condition.